sahilmishra108/Brain-Tumor-Classification-Using-Deep-Learning/README.md

-# 🧠 Brain Tumor Classification Using Deep Learning (Flask App)
+# 🧠 Brain Tumor Classification Using Deep Learning

 **Brain Tumor Classifier** is a deep learning-powered Flask application that detects and classifies brain tumors from MRI images.
 The project integrates convolutional neural networks (CNNs) with a clean web interface to assist in medical image diagnostics.